bforrest/tapwall/README.md

 #JavaScript Development Environment

-This is a generic JavaScript development environment that Corye House builds from scratch in his ["Building a JavaScript Development Environment" on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
+This is a generic JavaScript development environment that Cory House builds from scratch in his ["Building a JavaScript Development Environment" on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
 This isn't tied to any specific JS framework.

 ## Get Started
 1. **Install [Node 6](https://nodejs.org)**.
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows)